willcordeiro/ExpenseControlReact/README.md

 Connect with me at [LinkedIn](https://www.linkedin.com/in/william-cordeiro-568229238/)

-You can access the vídeo of this application at [ExpenseControl](https://www.linkedin.com/feed/update/urn:li:activity:6937486246625619968/)
+You can access the video of this application at [ExpenseControl](https://www.linkedin.com/feed/update/urn:li:activity:6937486246625619968/)

 ### what you need to have to run this project